 It is important to note that landmarks like Yad Vashem, Israel’s largest Holocaust memorial will be closed during Shabbat.
 This museum has nine different galleries with interactive historical exhibits and is normally on the itinerary of our Israel tours.
-Set on the western slope of Mount Herzl, this monument seeks to honor the Jews who fought against the Nazis.
-The founders of the museum also wanted to honor non-Jews who helped save Jews during the Holocaust.
+Set on the western slope of Mount Herzl, this monument seeks to honour the Jews who fought against the Nazis.
+The founders of the museum also wanted to honour non-Jews who helped save Jews during the Holocaust.

 If you are interested in learning more about Israel’s religious sites and biblical writings, then look at our Biblical Israel tour.